-Demand for software-as-a-service (SaaS) is growing at a rapid pace with no sign of slowing down.
-As the industry grows to meet this demand, SEO for SaaS is becoming more important than ever for companies that want to remain visible and competitive in their space.
+Demand for Software as a Service continues growing at a rapid pace and looks to quadruple in less than a decade.
+As the industry grows, SEO for SaaS is more vital than ever for companies to remain visible and competitive.

-- SaaS brands should align keyword research with a strong funnel marketing strategy to reach potential customers at every stage of the buyer journey.
+- Aligning keyword research with a strong funnel marketing strategy helps you reach potential customers at every stage of the buyer journey.

-- Creating pain-point content engages your customer by demonstrating how you can solve their problems.
+- Pain-point content engages your customer by demonstrating how you can solve their problems.

-- Technical SEO is essential so that users and search engines can intuitively navigate your website.
+- Technical SEO and on-page are essential so that users and search engines can intuitively navigate your website.

-- Search engine algorithms look for backlinks as a factor to determine brand authority.
+- Search engine algorithms look for backlinks to determine your brand’s authority.

-- High-value lead magnets help turn web traffic into leads and conversions.
+- High-value lead magnets turn web traffic into leads and conversions.

 SEO for SaaS: Your Complete Checklist

-SaaS companies can use an SEO pyramid framework to find, cluster, and prioritize keywords in ways that optimize funnel marketing opportunities (which we’ll get into next).
+SaaS companies can use an SEO pyramid framework to find, cluster, and prioritize keywords in ways that optimize funnel marketing opportunities.

 Categories at the top of the pyramid have the lowest search volume but the highest purchase intent.
 Conversely, categories at the bottom of the pyramid have the highest volume but the lowest intent.

 SaaS companies should be creating content to cover the entire pyramid.
-To do so, you need an intentional, balanced approach to content creation that allows you to prioritize the areas where you see the most ROI (this depends on your specific brand and offerings).
+To do so, you need an intentional, balanced approach to content creation that allows you to prioritize the areas where you see the highest return on investment.

-The SEO pyramid framework helps you brainstorm keywords for every category and ultimately be sure you’re creating great content for every stage of the buyer journey in your SEO for SaaS methodology.
+The SEO pyramid framework helps you brainstorm keywords for every category.
+The framework also ensures you’re creating great content for every stage of the buyer journey in your SEO for SaaS methodology.

 Funnel Marketing Strategy

-Did you know that B2B buyers now complete 70% of their brand research before ever reaching out to one directly?
-What that means is that they’ve made their way through several stages of the buyer journey before they ever interact with your sales team directly.
+Did you know that B2B buyers now complete 70% of their brand research before ever reaching out to a company directly?
+In other words, leads have made their way through several stages of the buyer journey before conversing with your sales team.

-Your content, then, is the most powerful tool you have for keeping potential customers engaged until they’re ready to reach out.
-That means creating content for every stage of the sales funnel.
+As a result, your content is your most powerful tool for keeping potential customers engaged until they’re ready to reach out.
+That means creating appropriate content for every stage of the sales funnel.

-To maintain a solid funnel marketing strategy, look back at your SEO pyramid and match your keywords to the stages of the sales funnel.
-Are you creating content that is relevant for buyers at every stage?
-When you are, you’re setting yourself up for better success in driving customers from one stage to the next until they ultimately convert into leads or sales.
+Does your SEO for SaaS strategy include creating relevant content for buyers at every stage?
+When you do that, you’re setting yourself up for better success in driving customers from one stage to the next until they ultimately convert into leads or sales.

-Looking at your content through the lens of the sales funnel also makes you better able to pinpoint where you have gaps in your content, where potential buyers are more or less engaged, and where you need to put more focus in order to optimize your content strategy.
+Looking at your content through the lens of the sales funnel also helps you pinpoint what gaps exist in your content, where potential buyers show more or less engagement, and where you need to focus on optimizing your content strategy.

-E.A.T. stands for expertise, authoritativeness, and trustworthiness and is one of the most important Google ranking factors, especially for brands in technical industries like SaaS.
-Your E.A.T. rating plays a big role in determining whether Google’s algorithms as an authority (or not) in your industry and ultimately where you’ll rank on SERPs.
+Your E-E-A-T rating plays a big role in determining whether Google’s algorithms view your brand as an authority (or not) in your industry and where you’ll rank on SERPs.

-Some important factors that contribute to your E.A.T. score include:
+Important factors that contribute to your E-E-A-T score include:

-- Bio and company profile – Establish yourself and your brand by providing a clear, detailed overview that explains why you’re an expert in your industry.
+- Bio and company profile: Create a clear, detailed overview that explains why you’re an expert in your industry.

-- Social proof – Make customer reviews and testimonials prominent on your website and content for effective SEO for your SaaS brand.
+- Social proof: Highlight customer reviews and testimonials throughout your website and content for effective SEO for your SaaS brand.

-- Guest posts and appearances – Appearing in posts, webinars, podcasts, or interviews for other brands helps establish your credibility and authority.
+- Guest posts and appearances: Appearing in posts, webinars, podcasts, or interviews for other brands builds your credibility and authority.

 (To learn how we create authoritative content for our clients, check out our 20-point perfect blog post checklist.)

 B2B buyers seek out SaaS companies to help them accomplish something they cannot do on their own.
-In other words, they’re dealing with a problem or challenge — a pain point.
+In other words, they’re dealing with a problem or challenge, i.e., a pain point.

-Featuring pain point content in your SEO for SaaS strategy demonstrates the value of your brand and offerings by clearly highlighting how they can solve a customer’s problem or meet their specific needs.
+Featuring pain point content in your SEO for SaaS strategy demonstrates the value of your brand and offerings by clearly highlighting how you can solve customers’ problems or meet their specific needs.

 Consider this simple but accurate representation of what it means to think in terms of pain points, not solutions: